statuser/AdvancedAnalytics/WindowsSetup.md

 echo 'eval "$(pyenv init -)"' >> ~/.bashrc
 ````

-You will need to restart your commadn prompt for this to take effect.
+You will need to restart your command prompt for this to take effect.
 This is as simple as closing the window and reopening Ubuntu from the start menu.

 ### Install Python 3.10.0

 _This will take a while so you might want study up on HTML and CSS while you wait.
 A good written resource is [Getting Started with the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) from Mozilla the makers of Firefox.
 If you prefer video the [Web Demystified](https://www.youtube.com/playlist?list=PLo3w8EB99pqLEopnunz-dOOBJ8t-Wgt2g) created by Jérémie Patonnier is a quick introduction._

-We will be usign Python 3.10.0 for this class.
-Before we can install it, we need to install some additonal packages to make sure that Python build correctly.
+We will be using Python 3.10.0 for this class.
+Before we can install it, we need to install some additional packages to make sure that Python build correctly.
 You can do this by executing the following commands:

 ```bash
 sudo apt-get update; sudo apt-get install make build-essential libssl-dev zlib1g-dev \